Merica-Rowley/startup/README.md

 ### Key Features

 - Quiz mode: Users will be presented with an image of a note on a sheet music staff.
 They will have four letter-name options to attempt to select the correct answer from.
 For each correct answer in a row, a user's "streak" will increase.
 Once a player selects an incorrect answer, their streak will reset.
 - Leaderboard: Two leaderboard displays will be shown on the leaderboard page—a daily leaderboard and an all-time leaderboard.
-Scores are determined by the number of correct matches a user completes in quiz mode (incorrect answers do not lower the score).
-A user's total number of matches is persistently stored in the database.
-The daily number of matches is also stored in the database, but is reset every night at midnight.
+Scores are determined by the number of correct matches a user completes in quiz mode in a row (a.k.a. a "streak").
+The top 10 all-time high scores and the top 10 daily scores is stored in the database.
+The daily scores are reset every night at midnight.
 - Information: A page with basic information on reading a music staff will be available to help users to learn.
 - Login: Secure login over HTTPS.